Himalayan Yoga Academy

 Natural breathing practice can also use at any time to help you relax and release stress.

-Kapalabhati pranayama is considered as internal purification practice.
-This term is derived from the Sanskrit word Kapal means “skull” and bhakti means “to shine”.
-It is more active and fire than dirgha and ujjayi so you will feel more energy afterwards.
+Kapalabhati pranayama is considered an internal purification practice.
+This term comes from the Sanskrit word kapal, meaning “skull,” and bhakti, meaning “to shine.”
+It is more active and fiery than dirgha and ujjayi, so you will feel a surge of energy afterward.

 Kapalbhati strengthens and stimulates the digestive system and abdominal muscles so great for toning the abdomen.
 It is great for clearing the blockages in your respiratory system, treats cough and cold and clears out the sinuses.
 Practicing kapalbhati also helps to relieve gas, heartburn and constipation.